 - Place friction in the UX for discovering manual entry intentionally.

-- Still, make it an obvious option when the scan fails to cut down drop-offs.
+- Furthermore, make it an obvious option when the scan fails to cut down drop-offs.

 What’s the outcome of the design?

 Target metric outcome

 We would now like to start quantifying the cost of our gov-tech features, i.e. the impact on trips (via user drop off) this feature will have.
 Thus, we also need to gather the data to show the impact our feature will have on the market.